linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Review of the Federal Reserve’s Supervision and Regulation of Silicon Valley Bank.md

 # Failure of SVB

 As the risks to the firm's balance sheet mounted, SVBFG took steps to address the issues and announced a plan on March 8, 2023, to restructure its balance sheet.
-SVBFG had sold  \$21 billion in available-for-sale (AFS) securities, was booking a\$ 1.8 billion after-tax loss, was planning to increase term borrowings by \$15 billion to \$30 billion, and was seeking to raise \$2.25 billion in capital.
+SVBFG had sold \$21 billion in available-for-sale (AFS) securities, was booking a \$1.8 billion after-tax loss, was planning to increase term borrowings by \$15 billion to \$30 billion, and was seeking to raise \$2.25 billion in capital.
 The next day, SVB experienced a bank run as withdrawals of uninsured deposits rapidly accelerated.
 These deposit outflows reflected fundamental concerns about the bank and appear to have been sparked by a number of interrelated factors: heightened uncertainty and changing sentiment around the technology sector; potential negative action from credit rating agencies; and highly correlated withdrawals from SVBFG's concentrated network of VC investors and technology firms who, fueled by social media, withdrew uninsured deposits in a coordinated manner at an unprecedented rate.

 On March 9, SVB lost over \$40 billion in deposits, and SVBFG management expected to lose over \$100 billion more on March 10.
 This deposit outflow was remarkable in terms of scale and scope and represented roughly 85 percent of the bank's deposit base.
 By comparison, estimates suggest that the failure of Wachovia in 2008 included about \$10 billion in outflows over 8 days, while the failure of Washington Mutual in 2008 included \$19 billion over 16 days.
 In response to these actual and expected deposit outflows, SVB failed on March 10, 2023, which in turn led to the later bankruptcy of SVBFG.